 During the dualist Austro-Hungarian period Cluj experienced a significant urban growth, benefiting greatly from western influences, despite the fact that the political effects of the regime were negative.
 The Romanian people’s attempt to achieve national affirmation reached its climax during the Revolution of 1848 when the Memorandum was drafted and became reality once Transylvania and Romania were unified.

 Cluj-Napoca is the capital of the historic region of Transylvania.
-The city is the largest in the Nord-Vest development region, which is equivalent to NUTS-II regions in the European Union.
+The city is the largest in the Nord-Vest development region, equalized to the NUTS-II regions in the European Union.
 The population is over 412,000 inhabitants, and besides Cluj-Napoca, there are 17 communes.

 The city is divided into 15 districts laid out radially.
-City Hall intends to develop local administrative branches for most of the districts.
+The local government intends to develop local administrative branches for most of the districts.
 Because of the last years' massive urban development, some areas of Cluj were named as districts, but most of them are still construction sites.

 The city hosts the palace of the prefecture, the headquarters of the country council and the prefect, who is appointed by Romania's central government.
-The prefect is not allowed to be a member of a political party, and his role is to represent the national government at the local level, acting as a liaison and facilitating the implementation of National Development Plans and governing programmes at the local level.
-Like all other local councils in Romania, the Cluj-Napoca local council, the county council and the city's mayor are elected every four years by the population.
+The prefect himself is not allowed to be a member of a political party, as his role is to represent the national government at the local level, acting as a liaison and facilitating the implementation of National Development Plans and governing programmes at the local level.
+Much like all the other local councils in Romania, the Cluj-Napoca local government, the county council and the mayor are elected every four years by the population.